GrieferAtWork/KOSmk4/readme.md

 Notes:

-- When opening KOS using Visual Studio, do _not_ just `$PROJPATH`, but open `$PROJPATH/kos` instead. - Opening the former will not work properly and Visual Studio may even crash after a while since (at least for me) it seem unable to coax with the thousands of source files apart of binutils and gcc, and despite all of the methods that (supposedly) exist to have Visual Studio ignore certain paths within your source tree, all them only function to hide folders from the Solution Explorer (despite their documentation claiming to also hide them from the source code scanners).
+- When opening KOS using Visual Studio, do _not_ just open `$PROJPATH`, but open `$PROJPATH/kos` instead. - Opening the former will not work properly and Visual Studio may even crash after a while since (at least for me) it seem unable to coax with the thousands of source files apart of binutils and gcc, and despite all of the methods that (supposedly) exist to have Visual Studio ignore certain paths within your source tree, all them only function to hide folders from the Solution Explorer (despite their documentation claiming to also hide them from the source code scanners).
 So my solution was to move everything that's actually interesting to me into the `$PROJPATH/kos` sub-folder and always open that one when programming.
 - Before debugging with Visual Studio for the first time, you (currently) have to open `$PROJPATH/.vs/launch.vs.json` and edit all of the `"sourceFileMap"` entires to reflect the cygwin representation of the absolute variant of our `$PROJPATH` (my `$PROJPATH` is set to `E:\c\kls\kos` (such that I Open Folder on `E:\c\kls\kos\kos`), so the cygwin variant of that path is `/cygdrive/e/c/kls/kos`)
 	- In the future I plan on automating this step to make it part of `make_toolchain.sh`, however for now you will have to adjust it manually, else Visual Studio won't know how to translate file paths generated by GDB such that you can simply click them to view the source code, and/or set breakpoints directly from within the IDE